 Some employers will hire OR nurses with a two-year associate of nursing degree (ADN), but many may prefer RNs who have a bachelor of science in nursing (BSN)—our analysis of over 62,000 operating room nurse job postings’ minimum education requirements found that 61 percent were seeking candidates with an ADN, while 37 percent were seeking candidates with a BSN.2 Only registered nurses in good standing with their licensing are able to work.

 There are also several certifications available for OR nurses.
 Although these are optional, they can show employers that you’re committed to a surgical specialty.
 The Certified Perioperative Nurse Credential (CNOR) or the Certified Ambulatory Surgery Nurse credential (CNAMB) can both be earned by meeting eligibility requirements and passing an exam.

 Can you make the cut in the OR?

 Now that you know what it’s like to be an operating room nurse, you might be able to picture yourself working in this medical setting.
 This role requires a unique set of nursing skills and comes with challenges that might not appeal to every nurse—but those who do enjoy it will thrive.
-If you’d like to get started on the first step to becoming an OR nurse, visit the Rasmussen College Professional Nursing Associate’s degree page to learn more.
+If you’d like to get started on the first step to becoming an OR nurse, visit the Rasmussen University Professional Nursing Associate’s degree page to learn more.